hexchat/hexchat.github.com/downloads.md

   </div>
 </div>

-Note that the Windows installers automatically downloads other dependencies and may require rebooting for scripting interfaces to work.
+Note that the Windows installers automatically download other dependencies and may require rebooting for scripting interfaces to work.